CPHS/OPHS Glossary of Terms

 FDA Advisory Councils:

-Groups of experts which provide advice and recommendations to the
+Groups of experts which provide advice and recommendations to the FDA.

 Federal Policy (The):

-The federal policy that provides regulations for the involvement
+The federal policy that provides regulations for the involvement of human

-Currently, seventeen federal agencies have adopted the Federal Policy.
+federal agencies have adopted the Federal Policy.
+Also referred to as

-Also referred to as the “Common Rule.”
+the “Common Rule.”

 Federalwide Assurance:

-The Federal Policy for the Protection of Human Subjects requires
+The Federal Policy for the Protection of Human Subjects requires that

-that each institution “engaged” in Federally-supported
+each institution “engaged” in Federally-supported non-exempt

-non-exempt human subject research file in “Assurance”
+human subject research file in “Assurance” of protection

-of protection for human subjects.
+for human subjects.
 The Assurance formalizes the institution’s

 commitment to protect human subjects.
-The requirement to file an
+The requirement to file an Assurance

-Assurance includes both “awardee” and collaborating “performance
+includes both “awardee” and collaborating “performance

 site” institutions.
-Per Federal Policy, awardees and their
+Per Federal Policy, awardees and their collaborating

-collaborating institutions become “engaged” in human
+institutions become “engaged” in human subject research whenever

-subject research whenever their employees or agents (i) intervene
+their employees or agents (i) intervene or interact with living individuals

-obtain, release, or access individually identifiable private information
+for research purposes; or (ii) obtain, release, or access individually

-for research purposes.
+identifiable private information for research purposes.

 Fetal Material: